 Earlier this month, Instagram rolled out a new feature in Canada, hiding the number of likes on users’ posts.
 This experiment to make the number of likes appear less prominent on Instagram feeds and profiles aims to shift the focus from a “popularity contest” to the authenticity and quality of content.
 How will this impact influencer marketing?

 BigCommerce states that 65% of influencer marketing budgets will increase in 2019.
-Are you ready to invest in this area of marketing?
+Are you ready to invest in influencer marketing?